China plans first regular civilian cruises to disputed Spratlys by 2020

 Beijing has said it wants to build Maldives-style resorts around the South China Sea.

 It is unclear if foreigners would be allowed to visit.
-Only Chinese nationals have so far been permitted to take the island tours.
+Only Chinese nationals have so far been permitted to take the tours.
+(Reporting by Michael Martina; Editing by Clarence Fernandez)